Skip to content

 mv = mg.MgVideo(mg.examples.pianist)

-# Motiongrams with custom parameters
+# Motiongrams with custom filter settings

 motiongrams = mv.motiongrams(